openservicebrokerapi/servicebroker/spec.md

 ## API Overview

-The Service Broker API defines an HTTP(S) interface between Platforms and Service Brokers.
+The Open Service Broker API defines an HTTP(S) interface between Platforms and Service Brokers.

 The Service Broker is the component of the service that implements the Service Broker API, for which a Platform is a client.
 Service Brokers are responsible